o3de/o3de.org/content/docs/user-guide/gems/reference/ros2/ros2-gem-user-guide.md

 ## Handling custom ROS 2 dependencies

 The ROS 2 Gem will respect your choice of [__sourced__](https://docs.ros.org/en/humble/Tutorials/Workspace/Creating-A-Workspace.html#source-the-overlay) ROS 2 environment.
 The Gem comes with a number of ROS 2 packages already included and linked, but you might want to include additional packages in your project.
-To do so, use the `target_depends_on_ros2` function:
+To do so, use the `target_depends_on_ros2` function in your project's `Gem/CMakeLists.txt`:

 ```
 target_depends_on_ros2_packages(<your_target> <ros_package1> <ros_package2>)